 Ambrose Park is in Pittsburg, but the park is owned and maintained by the park district.

 At its January meeting, the board indicated it wanted to hold public hearings on developing a new plan for park improvements after bids came in too high last year to demolish a lap pool.

 The pool had closed in 2008 for code violations, and the district planned to replace it with a children's pool.
 About $1.7 million in voter-approved bond funds from the East Bay Regional Park District's Measure WW are available for construction costs, but the lowest bid was about $700,000 higher.

 District officials then learned of an offer made for the Willow Pass Road property and held a closed session Feb.
-21 to discuss
+21 to discuss it.

 At Thursday's meeting, Bay Point resident Michael Kerr contended there is no reason to sell the Willow Pass Road property when real estate prices have fallen from where they were years ago.

 "It would be a dereliction to sell the district property at this time when there is no need for additional funds," he said.